BenHunt-io/byte-explorer-frontend/README.md

 ```

 When we lift this binary data up into something that is more consumable, `"The brown fox jumps over the lazy dog"`, we decode it.
 We process all the bytes, and for each byte we look up what unique character is mapped to it.

+### Encoding & Decoding Bitcoin

+**Variable Length Encoding**: Allows for an encoding to be dynamic instead of static.
+Data usually consists of parts, delimited by something.
+In the case of words, groups of information is delimited by a space.
+When information is encoded into binary, for example `"100010101010101010000101010"`, the person interpreting that information needs to know where parts of that data starts and ends.
+If parts of the information are variable length, there is no way of knowing.. unless you encode some statically sized information that says how long the variable length part is.
+- [VarInt](https://learnmeabitcoin.com/technical/varint) is the way bitcoin achieves variable length encoding.